 Again, it cannot be overstated how an oversized or undersized unit will have to be repaired more often and replaced quicker than a unit that is the correct sized for your living area.

-Your HVAC system is the right size if it runs through the number of cycles necessary to cool your home, without running so frequently that it looses efficiency.
+Your HVAC system is the right size if it runs through the number of cycles necessary to cool your home, without running so frequently that it loses efficiency.
 This will produce savings in your energy bills and will need fewer repairs due to its ability to correctly cycle air through your home or business.

 If you have questions about your HVAC system or would like to know more about HVAC maintenance, contact our offices in San Jose, CA. We have the experience and expertise necessary to help you solve your heating and air needs and specialize in a wide variety of HVAC services.
 Contact us today and let us know how we can help you!